-Last month, a design agency in Manchester came to me panicking.
-Their hosting bill had hit £2,400 per month for 40 client sites.
-They were using premium managed WordPress hosting for every single project—including a basic brochure site for a local plumber that got 50 visitors monthly.
+Last month a design agency in Manchester rang me in a panic.
+Their hosting bill had climbed to £2,400 per month for 40 client sites.
+They were using premium managed WordPress hosting for every project, including a basic brochure site for a local plumber that saw 50 visitors a month.

-Here's what I've learned from managing thousands of agency sites: the "one-size-fits-all" hosting approach is killing your margins.
+After managing thousands of agency sites, I can tell you straight: the one-size-fits-all hosting habit is killing your margins.

 The Real Cost of Bad Agency Hosting Decisions

-- Using cheap shared hosting for everything — then spending 20+ hours monthly firefighting performance issues
+- Using cheap shared hosting for everything, then losing 20+ hours monthly firefighting performance issues

-- Letting clients choose their own hosting — creating support nightmares across dozens of different providers
+- Letting clients choose their own hosting, creating support nightmares across dozens of providers

-The Manchester agency?
-They were making mistake #1.
-A quick audit showed that 70% of their sites could run perfectly on basic shared hosting, cutting their monthly bill to under £800.
+The Manchester agency was stuck on mistake #1.
+A quick audit showed 70% of their sites would run fine on basic shared hosting, dropping the monthly bill to under £800.

 How to Build a Profitable Agency Hosting Strategy

-After 15 years in this business, I categorize agency hosting needs into four tiers:
+After 15 years in this game, I group agency hosting into four tiers:

 Tier 1: Basic Business Sites (60-70% of agency projects)

-These are brochure sites, small business websites, and portfolios getting under 1,000 monthly visitors.
-Don't overthink it—quality shared hosting handles these beautifully.
+Brochure sites, small business sites, portfolios under 1,000 monthly visitors.
+Do not overthink it, quality shared hosting covers this nicely.

 What works: SiteGround, Hostinger, or NameCheap shared plans (£3-8/month).
-I've run hundreds of these setups without issues.
+I have run hundreds of these without drama.

-Red flags: If you're putting a local dentist's 5-page site on WP Engine, you're doing it wrong.
+Red flags: If you are putting a local dentist's 5-page site on WP Engine, you are doing it wrong.

 Tier 2: Growing Business Sites (20-25% of projects)

-Sites with custom functionality, moderate traffic (1,000-10,000 monthly visitors), or clients who care about speed.
-These need better resources and support.
+Custom functionality, moderate traffic (1,000-10,000 monthly visitors), or clients that demand speed.
+They need more resources and reliable support.

 What works: Cloud hosting with providers like Cloudways or DigitalOcean managed plans.
 Expect £15-30/month.